MARY LOUISE KELLY, Host:

 JULIE ROVNER: Most people don't realize how expensive long term care is until they need it.
 And most people will need it.

-Ms. NORA SUPER (Director of federal relations, AARP): We find that, you know, the vast majority of people need long term care assistance as they get older, but they don't save for it.
+NORA SUPER: We find that, you know, the vast majority of people need long term care assistance as they get older, but they don't save for it.

 ROVNER: Nora Super is head of federal relations for the senior groups AARP.
 She says most people don't realize until it's too late, that they're not covered for things like the everyday help people need as they age.
 Things like dressing, bathing, and eating and preparing meals.